krferrier/EWAS/README.md

 Results from the linear regression analyses will be adjusted for bias and inflation using a Bayesian approach implemented by the [BACON](https://www.bioconductor.org/packages/release/bioc/html/bacon.html) R package.
 It is strongly recommended to assess the performance of the bias and inflation adjustment by viewing the traces, posteriors, fit, and qq plots output at this step.
 Further details on how to assess the performance plots are provided below.
 If the EWAS was stratified, after adjustment for bias and inflation, the results from all the strata will be combined using an inverse-variance weighted meta-analysis approach with the command line tool [METAL](https://genome.sph.umich.edu/wiki/METAL_Documentation).

-The final results will be annotated with hg38/GRCh38 human genome build information collated by [Wanding Zhou](https://zwdzwd.github.io/InfiniumAnnotation).
-A manhattan and qq plot of the final results will also be output.
+The final EWAS results will be annotated with hg38/GRCh38 human genome build information collated by [Wanding Zhou](https://zwdzwd.github.io/InfiniumAnnotation).
+A manhattan and qq plot of the final EWAS results will also be output.

+This workflow can also perform differentially methylated region (DMR) analysis using the EWAS summary statistics.
+The DMR is conducted with the [comb-p](https://github.com/brentp/combined-pvalues) command-line tool.
+Parameters for performing the DMR can be modified in the config.yaml.

 # Dependencies